bonusly/un-handbook/README.md

 * Take breaks on nice days to go hiking/biking.
 * Take occasional 3-day weekends.
 * Go away on a longer (week+) vacation where you fully disconnect from work.

+Can you truly take unlimited vacation?
+Of course not.
+You cannot expect to take 6 months of paid vacation per year.
+But, there is also not a hard limit on the number of days off per year that you can take.
+Between longer vacations and random days off here and there, a typical employee will take off up to 25 days per year.
+Can you take more than that?
+Sure, but we'd recommend having a coversation with your manager about it ahead of time.

 Bonusly observes all [US federal holidays](https://www.federalpay.org/holidays), plus the day after Thanksgiving.